 For more information about peer review, and to see a sample journal, click the Peer Review tab.

-While it is best to search one of our research databases listed to the right, the links below provide examples of peer reviewed journal articles.
+While it is best to search one of our research databases for articles, the link below provides examples of peer-reviewed journal articles.

 |Library Home||Information Literacy|